Leadership Overview

 Leehu Hacohen - Chief Executive Officer

 Leehu Hacohen, the Chief Executive Officer at GES, directs the company's overall strategy and operational execution.
 Hacohen guides the organization in its mission to provide sustainable desalination, water, and wastewater treatment solutions, addressing critical global challenges of water scarcity and environmental pollution.
 This leadership role involves overseeing the comprehensive range of services, including engineering, procurement, construction, and operation of water treatment facilities.
-Hacohen ensures alignment with the company's commitment to delivering high-quality water supply and efficient wastewater reuse across industrial, municipal, and state water agency clients.
-The Chief Executive Officer's focus remains on expanding market reach and reinforcing GES's position as a leader in innovative water management technologies.
-Leehu Hacohen drives the vision for sustainable growth and environmental responsibility.
+Hacohen ensures alignment with the company's dedication to meeting stringent global regulations and delivering high-quality water supply and efficient wastewater reuse.
+The Chief Executive Officer's focus remains on expanding market reach across industrial, municipal, and state water agency sectors.
+By fostering innovation, Leehu Hacohen drives the company's impact on clients including municipalities, local utilities, and major industries like food and beverage, oil and gas, and pharmaceuticals, securing GES's position as a leader in water treatment technology.

 Niva Vinisman - Chief Financial Officer, Member of Management